erikh/dnsserver/README.md

 _(This repository is adapted from docker/dnsserver by the original author)_

-This provides a very basic API for programming a DNS service that serves over UDP.
-Single A (non-RR) records and SRV records are currently supported, although this may change in the future.
+This provides a very basic API for programming a DNS service that serves over UDP only.
+A records and simple SRV records are currently supported, although this may change in the future.

 ## Stability